ivanitlearning/AWS-Associate-Courses/README.md

 - Select which storage class the destination bucket will use.
   - Default is the same type of storage, but this can be changed.
 - Define the ownership of the objects.
-  - The default is they will be owned by the same account as the source bucket.
+  - The default is they will be owned by the same account as the source bucket (may be inaccessible to dest account user)
   - If the buckets are in different accounts, the objects in the destination could be owned by the source account and not allowed access.
 - Replication Time Control (RTC)
-  - Adds a guaranteed level of SLA within 15 minutes for extra cost.
+  - Adds a guaranteed level of SLA within 15 minutes interval (ie. dest buckets is never >15 min out-of-sync with source) for extra cost.
   - This is useful for buckets that must be in sync the whole time.

 #### 1.4.11.2.
 Important Replication Tips

 - Replication is not retroactive.
   - If you enable replication on a bucket that already has objects, the old objects will not be replicated.
 - Both buckets must have versioning enabled.
 - It is a one way replication process only.
 - Replication by default can handle objects that are unencrypted or SSE-S3.
   - With configuration it can handle SSE-KMS, but KMS requires more configuration to work.
-  - It cannot replicate objects with SSE-C because AWS does not have the keys necessary.
+  - It cannot replicate objects with SSE-C because AWS does not have the keys (held by user) necessary.
 - Source bucket owner needs permissions to objects.
 If you grant cross-account access to a bucket.
 It is possible the source bucket account will not own some of those objects.
-- Will not replicate system events, glacier, or glacier deep archive.
+- Will not replicate system events (eg. objects created by lifecycle management), glacier, or glacier deep archive.
 - No deletes are replicated.

 #### 1.4.11.3.
 Why use replication